-Following is a complete list and short description of the numerous command line options available for FlightGear.
-If you are running FlightGear under Windows you can include these into runfgfs.bat.
+Following is a complete list and short description of the numerous command line options available for FlightGearMost of these options are exposed through the FlightGear launcher delivered with the Windows binaries.

-However, in case of options you want to re-use continually it is recommended to include them into a file called .fgfsrc under Unix systems and system.fgfsrc, resp. under Windows.
-This file has to be in the top FlightGear directory (for instance /usr/local/Flightgear).
+If you have options you re-use continually, you can include them in a preferences file.
 As it depends on your preferences, it is not delivered with FlightGear, but can be created with any text editor (notepad, emacs, vi, if you like).